American WideScreen Museum Home Page

 If they weren't worth a visit, there wouldn't be a link.

 SABUCAT TRAILERS INTERNET ARCHIVE - SABUCAT TRAILERS - Sabucat Productions has now made available a collection of original trailers dating back into the 1920s and up into the 1970s.
 The trailers are free for the download in a variety of formats suitable for everything from dial-up connections to high speed data services.
 This is a fun place to spend a few hours.
-See Sabucat's own website at the link listed below.
-(When you've downloaded all the Sabucat trailers you want, buzz on over to the home page and see all the other goodies that you can download or view.
-Wow!)

 HISTORY OF TELEVISION HISTORY OF TELEVISION - A fun, informative, and often surprising history of television going back into the 1920s.
 Lots of photos of old mechanical sets and transmission gear.